wp-plugins/nvd3-visualisations/readme.txt

 = I hate to learn JavaScript API etc, is there any just a simple way to draw charts? =

+Shortcode [jsChart] is your easy solution then: first create charts gallery by [demosGallery] shortcode & then start cloning your own charts to the new page/post.

-Shortcode [jsChart] is your easy solution then: peek into **examples** folder of plugin and start to test shortcodes demos there with your blog.
+Also, peek into **examples** folder of plugin and start to test shortcodes demos there with your blog.

 = How can I find all available chart types & their calling names? =